frodi-karlsson/mini-md/mini-md/README.md

 # mini-md

-A templating engine for markdown files.
-It's made for compatibility with express, and is a great way to build simple websites.
+A view engine / template engine for express that can serve your markdown files as HTML.

 ## Installation